 surgical excision

 Excision refers to removal of a skin lesion by completely cutting it out.
-Our fellowship-trained surgical dermatologist and dermatology physician assistant at Aspire Dermatology & Aesthetics, located in Orange City, Florida, are well-versed in all aspects of scar prevention, reconstructive surgery, layered closures, cosmetic units and other factors that result in an excellent surgical outcome for our patients.
+At Annexus Dermatology & Aesthetics, our team of surgically trained advanced practice providers, led by Board-Certified Dermatologist Dr. Neil Sandhu, MD, FAAD, are well-versed in all aspects of scar prevention, reconstructive surgery, layered closures, cosmetic units and other factors that result in an excellent surgical outcome for our patients.
 To schedule an appointment, book online or call the office and speak with a friendly staff member today.

 Call Today!
 386-628-DERM (3376)